-Students and/or parent/guardians are asked to discuss withdrawing from courses, or changing levels, directly with the head of school.
+Students and/or parent/guardians are asked to discuss withdrawing from courses, or changing levels, directly with the principal.
 Withdrawals are subject to the Principal's approval and must be deemed to be in the best interest of the student.
 Changing courses must be done within two weeks of the beginning of the semester.